famous-battles-and-conflicts

-The Battle of Crecy, fought on August 26, 1346, stands as one of the most decisive and studied engagements of the Hundred Years’ War.
+The Battle of Crecy, fought on August 26, 1346, remains one of the most pivotal and intensively studied engagements of the Hundred Years’ War.
 On a rain-soaked field in northern France, an outnumbered English army under King Edward III shattered the pride of French chivalry.
 The victory was not merely a tactical success; it heralded a profound shift in medieval warfare, driven overwhelmingly by the lethality and discipline of the English longbowmen.
 This article examines the battle’s context, the weapon that defined it, and the lasting changes it forced upon the art of war in Europe.

 Background: The Hundred Years’ War and the Road to Crecy